aka: Maxi, Rodders, Slugs, Hofo

 Max is a school teacher by trade and has taught kids all over the world.
 He is a highly experienced guide, who has taught the young and old how to ride and train; instilling enthusing into people to bring cycling into their everyday lives.
 Max has guided multiple treks (road and mountain biking) across Europe and the Americas.
 He is a serious "people's person", has amazing interpersonal empathy and gives more time and energy into riders on tour than any guide I've known.
 Here is what he thinks about his Napoleon tour: "The Napoleon tour is simply immense and I enjoy the challenge of completing such an epic adventure.
 I relish the opportunity to encourage and assist our guests to reach their individual and group goals over a journey that in most cases, due to its grand parameters, is life changing."

 Having lived in South America on and off since 2004, Max has had many adventures in the mystical wilds of the Andes and is sure to enthral you with accounts of foolhardy, nocturnal and solo crossings of a Cordilleran range!
-He is fluent in Spanish and currently accessing a decade's worth of local knowledge in the set-up of Bike Odyssey's Che Guevara epic adventure to run in 2018.
+He is fluent in Spanish and currently accessing a decade's worth of local knowledge in the set-up of Bike Odyssey's Che epic adventure.
 Don't miss this tour with Max!

 aka: Woody, Sammibal, Rodders